tetherless-world/ontology-engineering/oe2020/beer-advisor/index.md

 ## Project Overview Diagram

-A general idea of the Beer-Advisor project is displayed in the Figure below.
+A general idea of the Beer-Advisor project is displayed in the figure below.
 Beer consumers, distributors and sellers are considered potential users that use the application searching for beer recommendations.
 The ontology-enabled application is expected to collect information from databases and the ontology is used for organizing all that information in a graph-like knowledge base.
 The application will then use this organized knowledge to recommend beers given the specific characteristics required by the user.

 ![Overview Diagram](images/usecase-diagram.png)